promised-ai/redpoll-website/content/blog/gamma.md

 ![fAlpha Uncertainty](/img/gamma/falpha-uncertainty.png)
 ![fLength Uncertainty](/img/gamma/flength-uncertainty.png)

-It's also worth noting that when asking Braid for simulated samples, these are the types of distributions that are calculated and used to draw from.
+It's also worth noting that, when asking Braid for simulated samples, these are the types of distributions that Braid's MC draws from.

 # Conclusion

-There is a limited paradigm in which the idea of AI and machine learning is currently entrenched.
-There exists entire toolboxes of "unit-taskers" that can successfully do one thing pretty well.
-I hope you have found in this post evidence that a new paradigm is possible with the Braid engine.
+AI and machine learning is currently entrenched in a rather limited paradigm of functionality and scope.
+There exist entire toolboxes of "unit-taskers" that can successfully do one thing pretty well.
+I hope you have found in this post as evidence that a new paradigm is possible with the Braid engine.
 One that can model an entire data set or domain and do many, many things well.

 * Prediction (of **all** features)
-* Work with missing data — and is able to intelligently impute missing data
+* Work with missing data — and is able to intelligently impute absent values
-* Provide a feature importance w.r.t. any other feature or group of features
+* Provide feature importance w.r.t. any other feature or group of features
 * Provide uncertainty of predictions
 * Simulate new samples
 * Detect anomalous whole samples
-* Detect anomalous individual values, given the context of the rest of a sample
+* Detect anomalous individual datum, given the context of the rest of a sample

+This, in contrast to typical ML solutions which can only, on their own:

+* Make predictions of one feature
+* Provide feature importance of one feature
+* Provide kind of uncertainty/score as far as sigmoid or softmax values

-And all of this is done not as some Frankenstein Suite of unrelated products and models, but as the result of exploiting all of the benefits that come from one platform understanding the whole feature space.
+And all of this is done not as some Frankenstein Suite of unrelated products and models, but as the result of exploiting all of the benefits that come from **one** platform understanding how it's all connected.

+This is holistic, humanistic AI in action.